Student Scholarships & Student Exchange

 Washington Week Program and College Scholarship

-The 62nd annual United States Senate Youth Program Washington Week is being planned for March 2–9, 2024.
+The 63rd annual United States Senate Youth Program Washington Week is March 1–8, 2025.
 All student delegates will partake in the comprehensive, interactive leadership program, and each will receive the $10,000 college scholarship in the name of the United States Senate.
 Washington Week and the scholarship are one inseparable award.
-All eligible students are encouraged to apply.

 How to Qualify